Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click the [>] button to the left of a category checkbox to display their sub-categories.

 - [CANCEL]
-  Click this button to cancel selecting categories and close the *Categories* window.
+  Click this button to cancel selecting categories.
+The *Categories* window is closed.

 - [SAVE]
-  Click this button to save the selected categories and close the *Categories* window.
+  Click this button to save the selected categories.
+The *Categories* window is closed.